Christopher Columbus Kraft Jr.

 .

 Many Apollo engineers, considered Kraft to have been one of the best managers in the program.
-He personally hand-picked and trained an entire generation of NASA flight directors, some whom referred to Kraft simply as "The Teacher”
+He personally hand-picked and trained an entire generation of NASA flight directors, some who referred to Kraft simply as "The Teacher”

 .